Vancouver named most sushi-crazed city in the world | Dished

-According to a brand new study, Montreal is one of the most sushi-crazed cities outside of Japan.
+According to a brand new study, Vancouver is the most sushi-crazed city in the world outside of Japan.

-Published today, the Chef’s Pencil report outlines that Vancouver, BC, topped the list with a perfect score (100 out of 100) based on Google Trends data on sushi-related searches.
+The Chef’s Pencil report published today outlines that Vancouver, BC, topped the list with a perfect score (100 out of 100) based on Google Trends data relating to sushi-related searches.

-“Japanese food is more popular than ever,” says a Chef’s Pencil representative.
-“Last year, it outranked Italian, Indian, and Chinese as the most popular cuisine on Instagram.”

-The study found that Novosibirsk, Russia, and Odesa, Ukraine, took the second and third spots on the list of the cities with the highest concentration of sushi-lovers.
+This study found that Novosibirsk, Russia, and Odessa, Ukraine, took the second and third spots on the list of the cities with the highest concentration of sushi-lovers.

 Montreal was the only other Canadian city to make this list, coming in at 11th with a popularity score of 62, making it the second most sushi-crazed destination in North America.